Dignitas (non-profit organisation)

-Dignitas is a Swiss non-profit organization providing physician-assisted suicide to members with terminal illness or severe physical or mental illness, supported by independent Swiss doctors.
-By the end of 2020, they had assisted 3,248 people with suicide at home within Switzerland and at Dignitas' house/flat near Zürich.
+Dignitas is a Swiss nonprofit organisation providing physician-assisted suicide, supported by independent Swiss doctors.
+By the end of 2020, they had assisted 3,248 people in dying by suicide in Switzerland.
 They provide advisory work on palliative care, health care advance directives, suicide attempt prevention, and legislation for right-to-die laws around the world.

-Members who wish to end their life must be able to prove they are of sound mind, as determined by the organization; be themselves able to bring about death; and submit a formal request including a letter explaining their wish to die and medical reports showing diagnosis and attempted treatment.
+Members who wish to end their life must be able to prove they are of sound mind, as determined by the organisation; be themselves able to bring about death; and submit a formal request including a letter explaining their wish to die and medical reports showing diagnosis and attempted treatment.
 For people with severe psychiatric illness, an in-depth medical report prepared by a psychiatrist is additionally required per a Swiss Supreme Court decision.

 History

-Dignitas was founded 17 May 1998 by Swiss lawyer Ludwig Minelli, who specialises in human rights law.
+Dignitas was founded in 1998, by Swiss lawyer Ludwig Minelli (1932–2025), who specialised in human rights law.
 Swiss laws provide that assistance to suicide is legal as long as it is not driven by selfish motives.

-Referendum
+Referendums

-In two referendums on 15 May 2011, voters in the Canton of Zürich overwhelmingly rejected calls to ban assisted suicide or to outlaw the practice for non-residents.
+In two referendums on 15 May 2011, voters in the Canton of Zurich overwhelmingly rejected calls to ban assisted suicide or to outlaw the practice for non-residents.
 Out of more than 278,000 ballots cast, the initiative to ban assisted suicide was rejected by 85 percent of voters and the initiative to outlaw it for non-residents was turned down by 78 percent.